| Written by Michal Wozniakowski-Zehenter

 You've held various roles, ranging from Offshore Safety Adviser to VP HSSE South America, and worked in diverse locations like the North Sea, Houston, and Qatar.
 How did you adapt your approach to HSSE in these different contexts?

 My role at the time was really to connect the company and the company's safety culture with the people in the country where I was working, which was mainly in Brazil or for Brazil.
-In the end, it's about the people, and the people also have different religions, values, beliefs.
-You know, when we started to work on my first FPSO in Brazil, we only had eight different nationalities, but when I worked in Qatar we had sixty different nationalities.
+In the end, it's about the people, and the people also have different religions, values, and beliefs.
+You know, when we started to work on my first FPSO in Brazil, we only had eight different nationalities, but when I worked in Qatar, we had sixty different nationalities.
 So, you can imagine that working in a multicultural environment is something that you really need to understand and how to work there.
-When you respect everybody and you know how they want to do things or from their own backgrounds and beliefs, then you can work on the HSE issues together.
+When you respect everybody, and you know how they want to do things or from their own backgrounds and beliefs, then you can work on the HSE issues together.

 Another thing is, that if you want to be a good HSE leader, someone who can demonstrate that to everybody else, then, a lot of the people want to emulate that performance as well, because it's good to be great, right?